rsdoiel/antennaApp/about.md

 Features:

 - Makes it easy to generate a website only using Markdown
-- Makes it trivial to generate a blog, linkblog or feed reading site using Markdown
+- Makes it trivial to generate a blog, link blog or feed reading site using Markdown
 - supports as multiple feed collections per site
 - provides actions to automate most of your site curation leaving you time to focus on Markdown content
 - HTML, RSS 2.0 XML, OPML and sitemap.xml are generated automatically